Radio Globo (Italy)

 Radio Globo is an Italian popular radio station based in Rome.
-Despite its name, this radio station is not endorsed or affiliated with Rede Globo.
+Despite its name, this radio station is not endorsed or affiliated with the Brazilian TV network Rede Globo.

 History

 It was founded by Virginia Dantas as Gamma Radio in 1986, broadcasting popular mostly American and Latin hits, a format that proved very popular.
 After an initial period of pre-programmed music, soon the station engaged services of popular radio hosts like er Massimo Vari, Annibale Grasso, Fabio Calvari, Silvia Giansanti, Stefano Valli etc.

 The station first broadcast in Rome but expanded through the Lazio region and soon had transmitters in a number of Italian cities.
 The station was acquired by Globo Media with CEO Bruno Benvenuti.
 The station's The Morning Show includes sharp humor on current topics, uses gags, parodies and characters with hosts like Maurizio Paniconi, Nandone, Massimo Vari, Gabry Venus, Alessandro Tirocchi, Andrea Torre and Roberta Coletti.